 The National Preparedness Goal

-Whole community requires everyone's involvement in preparedness.
-It includes:
+Whole community requires everyone's involvement in preparedness, including:

-The NPS is made up of six segments and uses supporting tools and resources — including the National Incident Management System — to help communities prepare across mission areas.
-The six segments are:
+The NPS is made up of 6 segments and uses supporting tools and resources — including the National Incident Management System — to help communities prepare across mission areas.
+The segments are:

 - Planning to deliver capabilities.

 - Reviewing and updating.

 Whether your fire or emergency medical services department manages or supports an incident or is responsible for core capabilities in some or all five mission areas, the NPS provides you with a path forward for a united community effort.
 You can learn more about the NPS and how to start the conversation with community members at FEMA.gov.